akrk1986/re-wx/docs/main-concepts.md

 **Props are Immutable and Read-Only**

 Component `props` should never be updated directly by your code.
 Meaning, doing something like `self.props['my_value'] = 10` is an **error**.
-The Componet itself will handle updating the props in response to changes in the rest of the app.
+The Component itself will handle updating the props in response to changes in the rest of the app.
 This means that all of your code should be pure functions which take data as input and return data as output. re-wx handles all the updating behind the scenes.

 ## Components and state